fetchai/docs-archived/docs/tutorials/fet1.md

 endfunction
 ```

-The above demonstrates one of the simplest possible token contracts, keeping a balance associated with each address and allowing transfers from one address to another as long as the source address holds sufficient tokens.
+You can find the full contract [here](https://github.com/fetchai/etch-examples/blob/master/Fet-1/contract.etch).

 ## Implementing allowance

-So far, the functions we've seen constitute a basic token contract that allows creation of tokens and transfer between participants.
-A more interesting functionality is the `allowance` mechanism in the FIP-1 contract that gives one address the possibility of spending some amount based on the allowance details.
+So far, the functions we have seen constitute a basic token contract to create and transfer tokens between participants.
+A more interesting functionality is the `allowance` mechanism in the FIP-1 contract, that gives one address the possibility of spending some amount based on the allowance details.

 To create this functionality we could use the normal `State` object by simply defining the object identifiers.
 However, a more appropriate mechanism for this purpose is the `ShardedState` which ensures that the payload is assigned to an appropriate shard within the system.